Skip to main content

 2. Embedding: content is chunked and converted to vector embeddings with metadata (source, filename, timestamps) for traceability

-3. Runtime retrieval: when the Agent Swarm encounters a specific app, endpoint, or situation, Retrieval automatically recalls previous related data by searching embeddings; hybrid retrieval (semantic plus keyword) pulls relevant excerpts with citations during planning and answering
+3. Runtime retrieval: when Neo encounters a specific app, endpoint, or situation, retrieval automatically recalls previous related data by searching embeddings; hybrid retrieval (semantic plus keyword) pulls relevant excerpts with citations during planning and answering

 Examples